adam-singer/affinity/README.md

 own such classes.
 Thus, i've written Affinity with the following goals:

 - 100% unit test coverage.
-- Micro benchmarks ensure performace improves rather than degrades over time.
+- Micro benchmarks ensure performance improves rather than degrades over time.
 - Only constructors (including factory constructors) may allocate memory.

 I plan to take a conservative approach to the amount of classes and functions